Laboratories and faculty

 Major Research Topics

-Plant growth dynamics in response to environmental stimuli
+How plants optimize their morphology and growth in response to environmental stimuli

 fig.1